HyeYoung1218/DIFF/README.md

-# DIFF
+# DIFF (SIGIR'25)
-This is the official implementation of DIFF.
-(SIGIR'25)
+This is the official repository for our paper "**DIFF: Dual Side-Information Filtering and Fusion for Sequential Recommendation**" in SIGIR'25.

+The code will be uploaded soon.